SatyamX64/Space-Empires/README.md

 - All the required actions for Player and Computer are defined and working
 - All the Buildings/Stats/Upgrades/Ships have the desired effect
 - The game follows all the defined rules
-- The Computer AI makes always makes the best decision for attack
 - Computer AI can take all the actions, just like a regular player
 - Null-Safe and follows Lint Guidlines